spatialos/gdk-for-unity/docs/reference/workflows/monobehaviour/worker-connectors.md

 ## How to modify the connection configuration

-When configuring the connection, you have a number of parameters to configure.
-The GDK provides a small framework for composing these parameters which you can extend to build reusable configurations.
+There are a number of parameters to consider when configuring the connection.
+The GDK provides a small framework for composing these parameters, which you can then extend to build reusable configurations.

-The `SpatialOSConnectionHandlerBuilder` object is central to this framework, it allows you to declare which connection flow to use and what parameters the connection should use.
-There are two key decisions that you need to make when configuring your connection.
+The `SpatialOSConnectionHandlerBuilder` object is central to this framework.
+It allows you to declare which connection flow to use, what parameters the connection should use, and how these parameters are populated.

 ### What connection parameters should I use

 The [`WorkerConnector`]({{urlRoot}}/api/core/worker-connector) class has a `CreateConnectionParameters(string workerType)` method which returns reasonable defaults for your `ConnectionParameters`.
-You can then tweak these to fit your use case:
+You can then tweak these to fit your use case.
+For example:

 - If you are implementing a client worker, you may want to use the `KCP` networking stack.
 - If you are debugging the low level networking of a worker, you may want to enable [protocol logging](https://docs.improbable.io/reference/latest/shared/debugging#protocol-logging).

 ### How do I populate my connection flow parameters

-Each of the [connection flows]({{urlRoot}}/reference/concepts/connection-flows) have parmeters that need to be configured to ensure a successful connection.
+Each of the [connection flows]({{urlRoot}}/reference/concepts/connection-flows) have parameters that need to be configured to ensure a successful connection.

 The GDK provides the `IConnectionFlowInitializer<TConnectionFlow>` interface as part of the small framework mentioned above.
 This interface represents an object which knows how to initialize a connection flow of type `TConnectionFlow`.
 The GDK provides two implementations: